amfrye777/Live_Session_3_Project/Paper/rollingsales_manhattan_Paper.md

 Note that the `echo = FALSE` parameter was added to the code chunk to prevent printing of the R code that generated the plot.

 #Conclusion

+In analyzing our raw Manhattan Housing Sales data from nyc.gov, it was imperative that we do some data cleanup prior to analyzing anything.
+Two important parts to data analysis is ensuring your data is gathered consistently and reliably, and ensuring that your data gathered is clean for analysis.
+It is very easy to compute findings with reliable data, but misrepresent the information through poor assumptions that the data is 100% clean when it arrives.

+With our cleaned data, we have evidence that there is a positive trend in the data identifying that as square footage of homes increase, so does that of Sales price.
+Although our findings provide evidence of this conclusion, we may only state this for the population of Manhattan sales gathered by nyc.gov in the range 2015-05-01 through 2016-04-29.
+Inferences to housing prices in any other region or time period may not be concluded without further investigation.